All of these restaurants emphasize local ingredients,

 Edgar’s Restaurant at Quail

 La Balena’s seasonal menu changes daily but always expresses a spectacular and inventive take on the rustic food of a classical Tuscan trattoria.
 Chef Brad Briske sources ingredients from local organic farms and prepares the restaurant’s pastas and slow-cooked meats from scratch daily.
-Back garden seating available.
-Watch for owners Anna and Emanuele Bartolini’s Il Grillo to open in June on Mission St. between 4th and 5th, also in Carmel.
-Small plates and wine will be the focus and the atmosphere, casual.
-La Balena is open Sa–Su 11:30am–3:30pm, Tu–Su 5–10pm.
-Ill Grillo will offer lunch M-F and dinner M-Sa.
+Owners Anna and Emanuele Bartolini have created an excellent Italian wine list and a warm, inviting atmosphere, complete with back garden seating.
+Open Tu–Su 5–10pm, Sa–Su 11:30am– 3:30pm.

 Will’s Fargo Steakhouse + Bar

-Originally built in the late 1920s to refresh travellers on the stagecoach run between Monterey and Tassajara, this beautiful, landmarked steakhouse still draws loyal customers from miles around.
-Attentive service and chef Jerome Viel’s excellent steaks and burgers are its trademark, but the tone is unstuffy and pets are welcome.
-Many new dishes make the most of our region’s fresh produce.
-For seating, guests may choose between the historic dining room, a seasonal outdoor courtyard patio and the lively saloon.
-Dinner 4:30–9:30 F–S, 4:30–9 Su–Th.
+Originally built in the late 1920s to refresh travelers on the stagecoach run between Monterey and Tassajara, this landmarked steakhouse still draws loyal customers from miles around.
+Attentive service and excellent steaks and dishes that make the most of our region’s fresh produce are its trademark; look for twists from new chef Greg Karjala, formerly of Sticks at Spanish Bay.
+Seating available in an outdoor courtyard and lively saloon as well as the historic dining room.
+Pet-friendly.
+Dinner 4:30–9:30pm F–Sa, 4:30–9pm Su–Th.

 Whale City Bakery